 - improving the overall data security since data is stored in immutable records

 Globalization leads organizations to make more cross-border transactions.
-According to Smarter Payment Tracker, cross-border B2B payments accounted for $125 billion in revenues in 2018.
+According to EY , cross-border B2B payments flow will be $150 Trillion by 2022.
 Blockchain has the potential to enable secure, efficient payments in cross-border transactions by removing the need for intermediaries.
 Multiple organizations are taking advantage of blockchain to enable cross-border transactions

 For example, Ripple is a company that focuses on instant, reliable cross-border transfers for financial institutions by using blockchain technology and digital assets.